India's L&T looking overseas to beat local slowdown

 "It's essentially an India de-risking strategy," R. Shankar Raman told the Reuters India Investment Summit in Mumbai, saying the company was targeting 15-20 percent of revenue to come from overseas markets, compared with 10-12 percent last year.

-India has pledged to spend $1 trillion on upgrading its creaking power plants, railways and ports in the five years to 2017 to deal with a key bottleneck to continued growth.
-Private cash has been pencilled in for half of that.

-But investments have slowed in recent quarters, as stubbornly high inflation, 13 interest rate hikes since early 2010 and rising commodity prices bite.
-Companies also point fingers at a policy paralysis in New Delhi.

-Larsen, with a market capitalization of $15 billion, has aggressively targeted overseas projects in recent months and has announced since August $1.1 billion in new foreign contracts, mainly for hydrocarbon firms in the Gulf region.
+Larsen, with a market capitalization of $15 billion, has aggressively targeted overseas projects in recent months, and has announced $1.1 billion worth of new foreign contracts, mainly for hydrocarbon firms in the Gulf region, since August.

-The firm secured a $250 million contract to build a pipeline for Thailand's top oil and gas explorer PPT Exploration and Production Plc PTTE.BK in August.

 "The Far East, some areas of Africa and South America have some interest for our products.
 We have just opened up a few offices," Shankar Raman said.